arakoodev/jarchains/README.md

 ### ***Jump straight into our [examples](JS/edgechains/examples) WITH VIDEOS!!***

-Leveraging the full potential of Large language models (LLMs) often requires integrating them with other sources of computation or knowledge.
-Edgechains is specifically designed to **orchestrate** such applications.

-EdgeChains is an open-source chain-of-thought engineering framework tailored for Large Language Models (LLMs)- like OpenAI GPT, LLama2, Falcon, etc. - With a focus on enterprise-grade deployability and scalability.

 ## Is EdgeChains production ready ?
 unlike a lot of frameworks  - we built it on top of honojs and  jsonnet, both of which are built by cloudflare and google respectively.